4 Swimming Pool Construction Questions...Finally Answered!

 Vinyl Liner Pool Construction

-Vinyl Liner pools utilize a thin pliable liner - about the thickness of ten sheets of paper - to hold the pool water in the structure of the pool, which is formed using plastic or metal side walls and a cement based product that is troweled onto the earthen floor of the pool.
+The pool structure is formed using plastic or metal side walls and a cement-based product that is troweled onto the earthen floor of the pool.

 How long does swimming pool construction typically take?